lnihlen/hadron-sclang.org/content/design/Hadron-Design-Document.md

 |               | Argument n                         | `sp` - 1      |
 |               | < register spill area>             | `sp`          |

-Next, the runtime has to identify the specific Method that this message targets, from which we retrieve:
+Next, the runtime has to identify the specific Method on the specific Class that this message targets, from which we
+retrieve:

  * The names, order, and count of expected arguments
  * The pointer to the compiled code to jump into